m1gwings/summaries/swe-2/cheatsheet.md

 Of course **the choice will affect the rest of the symbolic execution**, the **executed branch will be the one satisfied by the path condition**.

+**Important remark**: **pay attention when you evaluate symbolically `for` statements**.
+It is important to keep in mind that to each `for` correspond: the initialization of the loop variable, the evaluation of a condition, and the increment of the loop variable.

+</div>
+<div class="column">

 **Important remark**: we can build a tree to represent the symbolic execution of every possible branch.
 (In general this tree could be not finite in the presence of while statements).

-</div>
-<div class="column">

 At the end of the symbolic execution of a path we can have two possible outcomes: `SAT` exit if the path condition $\pi$ is satisfied by at least one assignment for the inputs, or `UNSAT` otherwise.
 Through this we can understand if a path is feasible and if a given location is reachable.